jumpyvi/fishtank/README.md

 `just setup-virt`

-You will need to reboot after the service starts so you get added to the right groups and for you polkit/firewall to reload
+You will need to reboot after the service starts so you get added to the right groups and for your polkit/firewall to reload

 ## Docker (DiP)